m3dwards/longmynd.org/content/weather/weather-from-21st-september.md

 title: weather  from 21st September
 date: 2026-09-21T08:30:54.173Z
 ---
-Thursday - Camlo sout face or later maybe Clatter but gets windier by then for PG
+Thursday - Camlo south face or later maybe Clatter but gets windier by then for PG

 Friday possibly wet and light variable west-ish winds